Wilson Armistead: Intellectual life and activism

 Armistead's passionate opposition to slavery and "all distinctions of colour" was evident in his earliest writing and he was only 21 when he published The Memoirs of Paul Cuffe: a man of colour in 1840.
 Calumny Refuted by Facts from Liberia and Slavery Illustrated in the Histories of Zangara and Maquama, Two Negroes stolen from Africa were published in 1848 and 1849 respectively.
 In his introductions to both The Memoirs of James Logan (1851) and Life of Anthony Benezet (1867) Armistead refers to himself as a compiler and he is recognised for this talent rather than author of original work.
 In 1852 he published an edition of the founder of the Quakers George Fox's journal, first published in 1664, which he annotated with numerous historical and biographical footnotes.

 By the 1840s he was active in the family business and eventually would head the firm.
 At this time, he was raising a young family and increasingly involved in abolitionist activity.
 He was a member of the Leeds Library, a private subscription library founded in 1768 which provided him with both a professional and ideological network.
 His activism extended to pacifism and he is recorded at a lecture by George Thompson in Spring 1855 where, along with Thompson, he represented a minority voice urging the Government to promote peace in Crimea.
 In a letter published in the Leeds Mercury newspaper on 29 November 1859, he condemned John Brown's raid on Harpers Ferry.
 Like many quakers, there is also evidence that Armistead supported the temperance movement and in June 1854 he became a member of an auxiliary committee to the United Kingdom Alliance.

-The Leeds Anti Slavery Association was founded in 1853 with Armistead as its president and his wife as librarian.
-In September 1853, he welcomed Harriet Beecher Stowe on behalf of the Association, acknowledging the impact of her anti-slavery novel Uncle Tom's Cabin.
+The Leeds Anti Slavery Association was founded in 1853 with Armistead as its president and his wife as librarian and developed from an earlier ladies' committee formed by Sarah Pugh and Harriet Lupton.
+In September 1853, Armistead welcomed Harriet Beecher Stowe on behalf of the Association, acknowledging the impact of her anti-slavery novel Uncle Tom's Cabin.
 Five years previously in 1848, Armistead had published his most influential work A Tribute for the Negro which Irene Goodyear suggests represents a rare example of Armistead's creative writing ability, comprising 150 biographical sketches and "a well-reasoned argument covering fifteen chapters".
 As of 2020, it was still used as an academic text to teach about the abolition of slavery.
 Sources for Tribute provide evidence that he was in regular correspondence with high-profile abolitionists of the day including fellow Quaker and founder of the British and Foreign Antislavery Society, Joseph Sturge, as well as Joseph Jenkins Roberts, Governor of Liberia.